adriens/temps-attente-matrix-led/HOW_TO_INSTALL.md

 # 4. Copy Files to Raspberry Pi Pico

 Connect your Raspberry Pi Pico W to your computer.

-In Thonny, ensure the **correct interpreter** (Raspberry Pi Pico) is selected.
-Step 1: Verify that the COM port is active and connected to the Pico.
+Open Thonny and select the correct interpreter for Raspberry Pi Pico W.
-Step 2: Save the following files to the Pico's root directory:
+Save the following files to the Pico’s root directory:
+- boot.py
-  - `cosmic_unicorn_script.py`
+- main.py
-  - `.env`
+- information.env
-Step 3: Confirm that the script and API key file are correctly saved on the Pico by using the file browser in Thonny to view the files on the device.
+Use Thonny’s file browser to ensure these files are saved correctly on the Pico.

 # 6. Running the Script

-Open cosmic_unicorn_script.py in Thonny.
-Click the Run button to start executing the script.
-The Cosmic Unicorn will display the initial setup status and then proceed to show agency waiting times and clock.
+Once the files are uploaded, the Pimoroni Cosmic-Unicorn will run autonomously as soon as it is powered on.
+No further intervention via Thonny is required for final usage.

 # 7. Troubleshooting

-* **WiFi Not Connecting**: Ensure correct SSID/password, and check network availability.
+* **WiFi Not Connecting**: Ensure correct SSID/password in the .env file and check network availability.
-* **API Key Issues**: Make sure the API key in api_key.env is correct and the file is in the correct directory.
+* **API Key Issues**: Make sure the API key in the .env file is correct and the file is in the correct directory.
 * **Button Response Not Working**: Ensure the Cosmic Unicorn device buttons are functioning correctly and properly mapped.

 # 8. Updating the Script